slavaim/mac-notes/dmg_volume_mounting.md

-A collection of kernel stacks showing internal operations while creating a virtual volume from a dmg file.
+A collection of kernel stacks showing internal operations while creating/mounting a virtual volume from a dmg file.

 ```
 (lldb) c